-The Van Aken District offers 103 luxury apartments, a 21,000 SF Market Hall, 80,000 SF of retail space and 64,000 SF of office space.
+The Van Aken District offers 103 luxury apartments, a 21,000 square-foot Market Hall, 80,000 square feet of retail space, and 64,000 square feet of office space.
 Plus, there is plenty of well-planned parking.
 Visitors have access to 325 public garage spots and 80 street spots.

 The district’s residential complex is called ‘Upstairs.’
 The residential Community Manager Kelly Bird walked us through several apartments and gave us the highlights.
 They began leasing in August of 2018 and are now 72% leased.
-Available floor plans include studios, one-bedrooms, two-bedrooms and penthouses.
-The units lease for $2.00-$2.50/SF and are pet-friendly.
+Available floor plans include studios, one-bedrooms, two-bedrooms, and penthouses.
+The units lease for $2.00-$2.50/square foot and are pet-friendly.
 Six of the seven penthouses are currently leased!

 The Rapid is easily accessible, and tenants can be in Downtown Cleveland in 26 minutes.

-The tenants cover a wide range of demographics and range from families to recent college graduates to empty nesters.
+The tenants cover a wide range of demographics and range from families to recent college graduates to empty-nesters.
 Jason mentioned on our tour that people are really responding to the dense feel and urban context of the Van Aken District within the peacefulness and ease of a suburb setting.
-It’s like have the best of both worlds.
+It’s like having the best of both worlds.

 The Van Aken District’s retail strategy focused on filling the storefronts with a collection of local and regional businesses first.
 National stores have been added as needed.
-Most retail spaces are between 1,000-3,000 SF because the district really wanted to create that accessible, walkable ‘downtown’ feel.
-There is currently only 16,000 SF of available retail space left for lease.
+Most retail spaces are between 1,000-3,000 square feet because the district really wanted to create that accessible, walkable “downtown” feel.
+There is currently only 16,000 square feet of available retail space left for lease.